Glass paint products

 A single coat is touch-dry in an hour or two.
-If you want to apply a second coat to increase the solidity of the coating, wait for the first one to dry fully.
+If you want to apply a second coat to increase the solidity of the coating, wait for the first one to dry fully as detailed above.
 Allow plenty of time in dry, fine weather for the paint to dry and bond properly to the glass.
 Painting externally in high humidity and incoming rain can lead to the coating slipping.

 Use hot or cold water, with or without detergent, on paint-wet equipment.